-I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the tenants were deemed served with the 10 Day Notice on January 5, 2016, three days after its posting.
+I have reviewed all documentary evidence and in accordance with section 88 of the Act, I find that the tenants were duly served with the 10 Day Notice on December 26, 2016.

 In an ex parte Direct Request Proceeding, the onus is on the landlord to ensure that all submitted evidentiary material is in accordance with the prescribed criteria and that such evidentiary material does not lend itself to ambiguity or give rise to issues that may need further clarification beyond the purview of a Direct Request Proceeding.
 If the landlord cannot establish that all documents meet the standard necessary to proceed via the Direct Request Proceeding, the application may be found to have deficiencies that necessitate a participatory hearing, or, in the alternative, the application may be dismissed.